borntofrappe/game-development/06 The Legend of Zelda/Stencil/README.md

   end
   ```

   It does not however render the specific shape.
-In the demo, this is supplemented by drawing a circle before the stencil.
+In the demo, this is supplemented by drawing a circle before the stencil

 - describe which elements are impacted by the stencil in between two calls to the `love.graphics.setStencilTest` function